The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 Think of it this way: $\sigma^2_{\text{implied}}$ is what the market expects the variance to be. $\sigma^2_{\text{realized}}$ is what actually happens.
 The difference is the premium that option buyers pay over fair value.

 Israelov (2019) confirmed the negative average return of puts and titled his paper “Pathetic Protection: The Elusive Benefits of Protective Puts.”
 The CBOE S&P 500 Put Protection Index (PPUT) formalizes this as a benchmark: it holds the S&P 500 and buys monthly at-the-money (ATM) puts.
 It has underperformed the unhedged index over most periods.
-But ATM puts are the most expensive possible hedge: they have the highest theta decay and the lowest convexity.
+But ATM puts are an expensive form of crash insurance: they have high theta decay and poor tail-hedge efficiency per dollar of premium.
+Near-ATM options can have high gamma, so “low convexity” is not the right technical criticism.
+The problem is that they spend too much premium on ordinary downside cushion rather than rare-crash convexity.
 Testing ATM puts and concluding “puts don’t work” is like testing a sedan on a racetrack and concluding “cars are slow.”
-The deep OTM puts Spitznagel uses cost a fraction of ATM puts and have far more convexity.
+The deep OTM puts Spitznagel uses cost a fraction of ATM puts and buy more tail convexity per dollar of premium.

 AQR’s argument stops here.
 Puts lose money on average.
 Therefore they hurt portfolio performance.